Gray water classification network etiquette to the know 3 color codes netiquette for using resources effectively and efficiently.

 And so, color codes tell us how to.
 Accordingly, they are intuitive.
 Thus, associated with different uses.
 Drink.
 Use, Avoid.
 For example, public waterways are gray.

-In any event, we can take a lot of action.
+In any event, you can take a lot of action.
 To illustrate, sewer drainage is reused.
-Thus, we clean it.
+Thus, you clean it.
 And so, no littering.
 Also, reuse green water for non-consumption.

 There are many conservation techniques.
 Use less more efficiently is how to use the color classifications.
-That way, we know what type we are dealing with.
+That way, you know what type you are dealing with.

 Throw away wastewater.
 Use less harmful soaps and chemicals.
-Going forward, we should keep the color code in mind.
+Going forward, you should keep the color code in mind.
 Reuse as much as possible.
 Drink good, clean, fresh water.
 Enjoy the benefits.
-Cleanse our bodies with it.
-We are lucky to have it.
+Cleanse your bodies with it.
+You are lucky to have it.

 Water is classified for efficient use.
 Blue and green water are good to use.
 Gray water can be reclaimed for certain uses.
 Check the explanations for each color code.

 Blue is as it should be.
 Clean for drinking.
 Safe for human consumption.
 Sometimes referred to as the open sea.
 Here, this classification is different.
 Sea is not potable.
 Cannot drink it.
 Blue water is drinking water for classification.

 Green is generally good to use.
 Air quality can make bad.
 Rain is fresh.
 It follows, you collect and harvest.
 Soil water is green.
 Comes from the rainfall.
 Plants use it.

 Gray is previously used.
 Possibly contaminated.
 Recycled to water plants.
 Not safe for consumption by human beings.
 Also, known to get into municipal supplies.
 Additionally, treated sewage.